 In the absence of readily applicable theory field measurement of the actual forces can supply the answers.
-King Salmon have instituted programs at the Waitata, Kopaua, Te Pangu and Clay Point farms to measure mooring line tensions using load cell devices connected in line in the mooring arrangement.
+King Salmon have instituted programs at the Waitata, Richmond, Te Pangu and Clay Point farms to measure mooring line tensions using load cell devices connected in line in the mooring arrangement.
 The target maximum tension in any of the mooring lines is less than 5 tonne.f.
 Where monitoring shows that this load is being exceeded then the reasons for that are investigated, the cause identified and the situation rectified to bring the tension down to the desired maximum, consistent with keeping the factor of safety for the system at 5.
 The same policy will be followed for the proposed new farm location.
 The moorings will also be kept pretensioned, in conformance with King Salmon mooring practice, to spread the load evenly between the moorings.
-The use of MarineFlex elastic elements in the mooring line assemblies assists to evenly spread the load and avoid shock loading.